← Back to Stories

 Key details reported by multiple sources:

-• Qantas reduced domestic flight capacity by about 5% in the current quarter due to fuel market volatility and economic conditions.
+• Qantas has reduced domestic flight capacity by about 5% due to fuel cost volatility and the Middle East conflict.

-• Qantas raised fares and redeployed capacity from its US and domestic network to increase flights to Paris and Rome, citing strong demand for Europe-bound travel as passengers avoid Middle East routes.
+• Qantas has redeployed capacity from its US and domestic networks to increase flights to Paris and Rome due to strong demand for European routes.

 Points of Difference